-Knowing how to conduct a break-even analysis will serve you well, particularly during times of uncertainty.
+Knowing how to calculate your break-even point using a break-even analysis formula will serve you well, particularly during times of uncertainty.
 It enables you to gauge the profitability of your business and can help you make important decisions around your pricing strategies, inventory, operations and more.

-This post walks you through the fundamentals of a break-even analysis.
-It will cover:
+This blog walks you through the fundamentals of calculating your break-even point:

 - Break-even point examples

-- Why is a break-even analysis useful for retailers?
+- Why is a break-even point formula useful for retailers?

 - Three times retailers might do a break-even analysis